DDuttaGit/ICLonPartialOrder/README.md

-# Understanding In-Context Learning in LLMs on Partially Ordered Set
+# Inductive Complexity in Prompts: Assessing In-Context Learning for Partially Ordered Relations
 ## Anonymous

 This is the codebase to reproduce the result.